-Hearty Sweet Potato Hash with Avocado and Eggs is a healthy and budget friendly meal that will nourish you inside and out!
+Spiced Sweet Potato Hash with Avocado and Eggs is naturally gluten free, high in fiber and protein and is a budget friendly meal that will nourish you inside and out!

 However it’s Recipe Redux week and I didn’t want to miss this great theme for budget meals.
 The goal was to create a meal for less than $3.00 per serving.

 I have actually been going over our allotted food budget due to the plethora of grocery stores in the area.
 They have made my previous Walmart grocery shopping a thing of the past and have actually made shopping fun again!
 I spent an hour and a half looking through one of our wonderful HEB market stores, along with Costco membership renewal and Trader Joes.

 I don’t feel too bad about going over budget when we eat all the food, which we have been doing.
 By the end of the week, I am totally empty which is always a good sign.
 By the way, if you don’t currently have a food budget, I find it really helps not only with managing money but also what’s going into your cart.
 You are less likely to buy the impulse purchases when you know that most importantly you have to buy food to make your meals with.

 I like to keep inexpensive, but healthy whole foods around like sweet potatoes and eggs which allow me to whip up a super simple, filling and affordable meal which can work for breakfast, lunch or dinner.

 Talk about tons of nutrition packed into one meal- protein, lots of potassium, Vitamins A and C and fiber, to name a few!
 If you are looking to eat a healthier, whole foods diet in 2017, this is a perfect and easy meal to try.